auth0/nextjs-auth0/examples/README.md

 - Build Command: `npm run build:vercel`
 - Output Directory: `examples/kitchen-sync-example/.next`

-The reason why we need to overrride these settings is because the vercel app we want to build does not sit in the root of the repository.
-The example application is also dependent on the NextJS SDK, so we will need to ensure that Vercel does the following commands when running `npm run build:vercel`:
+The reason why we need to overrride these settings is because the Next.js app we want to build does not sit in the root of the repository.
+The example application is also dependent on the Next.js SDK, so we will need to ensure that Vercel executes the following commands when running `npm run build:vercel`:

 - Build the SDK: `npm run build`
 - Install the dependencies for the sample application: `npm i --prefix=examples/kitchen-sink-example`
 - Build the sample application: `npm run build --prefix=examples/kitchen-sink-example`

-As vercel wants one single build command, we make use of the `build:vercel` npm script to run all of the above:
+As Vercel wants one single build command, we make use of the `build:vercel` npm script to run all of the above:

 ```
 "build:vercel": "npm run install:examples && npm run build && npm run build:examples",